Glendale High School (Glendale, California): History

 Glendale High School was founded as Glendale Union High School in 1901 by the residents of the villages of Glendale, La Crescenta, Burbank, Eagle Rock, Ivanhoe, Tropico and West Glendale.

 The first classes were held at the Glendale Hotel.
 The first principal was Mr. Llewellyn Evans and the school had two teachers and 29 students.
 The next year, a new school building was built at the corner of what is today Brand Boulevard and Broadway.

 George Moyse was appointed principal and continued in his role for 35 years until 1937.
-The school continued to grow rapidly and the school moved several times, in 1907 to Harvard Street and in 1914 to Maryland Street.
+The school continued to grow rapidly, and the school moved several times, in 1907 to Harvard Street and in 1914 to Maryland Street.

 The school continued to grow, as enrollment reached 800 in 1920 and 1,050 in 1921.
+During the 20's Women Right's activist Ella Lillian Wall Van Leer would help create and manage various Art and Architecture departments.
 It was decided then to move the Grade 10, 11 and 12 classes to a new campus at the corner of the present-day Broadway and Verdugo Road (Grade 9 students remained at the Maryland Street campus, and were later integrated into area Middle Schools).
 The school has remained in this location (1440 East Broadway, at the southeast corner of Verdugo) since 1924.

 The Class of 1960 was Glendale's largest, with 903 graduates.
 Crescenta Valley High School opened in September 1960, taking a sizable portion of Glendale's students.

 The school suffered extensive damage during spring break on March 22, 1964, when a student who was concerned about his grades set fire to the room in which he thought the grade information was stored.
 The fire quickly spread throughout the administration building and to adjacent buildings on the campus.
-The decision was made to reconstruct the campus, leaving the swimming pool, baseball field, tennis courts and football stadium as the only remnants of the old campus.
+The decision was made to reconstruct the campus, leaving the swimming pool, baseball field, tennis courts, and football stadium as the only remnants of the old campus.